amendelson/usc-data-2020/week12/README.md

 Sounds complicated, but it's not too tricky.

-Select Properties>Style for the Healthcare_Facility_Locations layer, and accept Categorized from the top dropdown menu.
-SelectTYPE under Column and then hit the Classify button.
+Select Properties>Style [or Symbology] for the Healthcare_Facility_Locations layer, and accept Categorized from the top dropdown menu.
+Select TYPE under Column and then hit the Classify button.
 (Keeping Random colors for the Color ramp is fine, as we will later edit the colors manually).
 Select and then Delete facilities other than General Acute Care Hospital and Skilled Nursing Facility, like this:

 ![](http://paldhous.github.io/NICAR/2015/img/qgis_21.jpg)

 To then have just the two left.

-Now click the Change button next to where it says Symbol, and then click on the menu next to "Size" and go to "Size Assistant".
-Choose Capacity for the field and Radius for the Scale Method.
+Now click the Change button next to where it says Symbol [or the long color bar next to Symbol], and then click on the menu next to "Size" and go to "Size Assistant".
+Choose Capacity for the field [Source] and Radius for the Scale Method.

+[You may have to set from / to in newer versions of QGIS]

 (We're scaling smaller than what the picture shows.)